kevinzakka/learn-linalg/README.md

 ## Todos

-- Implement SVD.
-- Implement conjugate gradient.
-- Make a deblurify application using conjugate gradient.
+- Make QR decomposition more efficient for Hessenberg matrices.